 You may not be aware that you may be entitled to claim compensation if you suffer from dermatitis as a result of, for instance, chemicals you encounter in the workplace.
 If you ask our specialist personal injury solicitors** Leeds about your case, you can find out whether or not you may be eligible to claim.
 You can claim both for the pain and discomfort you suffer, and for the past or potential loss of earnings if you find yourself unable to work.

-Dermatitis in the Workplace
+Dermatitis from Workplace Accidents

 Make a Claim for Dermatitis